Back to square one

 What's the origin of the phrase 'Back to square one'?

 'Back to square one' is a classic of folk etymology.
-Although the origin is uncertain, no uncertainty lurks in the minds of those who are sure they know how, where and when it was derived.
-It ranks up there with 'the whole nine yards' and 'posh' as an expression that people 'know' the origin of, when in fact they don't.
+Although the origin is uncertain, no uncertainty lurks in the minds of those who are sure how, where and when it was derived.

-Ask a group of people about the origin of 'back to square one' and it won't be long before you are told that it originated with BBC football commentaries.
+Ask a group of people in the UK about the origin of 'back to square one' and it won't be long before you are told that it originated with BBC football commentaries.

 Early BBC radio commentaries did help listeners follow the progress of football and rugby games by notionally dividing the pitch into eight rectangles.
 Commentators described the play by saying which 'square' the ball was in.
 The Radio Times, the BBC's listings guide, referred to the practice in an issue from January 1927.